 The project work has tried to blend my creative nature with a philosophical view of humanity and the world that finds its roots in eastern philosophy, the ageless wisdom teachings and Advaita Vedanta.
 I have studied a wide range of eminent teachers from the Indian Vedanta tradition including Bhagavan Ramana Maharshi, Sri Nirsagadatta Maharaj and Shankaracharya, as well as Ramakrishna, Anandama Mai; the works of Alice A. Baliey, Benjamin Creme, J. Krishnamurti and others.

-We need pragmatic solutions to the issues confronting us; pragmatic solutions rooted in universal truths.
+The teachings of these Great Ones colour much of my writings: We need pragmatic solutions to the issues confronting us; pragmatic solutions rooted in universal truths.
 The essays here are an attempt in this direction.